jointerinc/jointerinc.github.io/docs/jointer-syndication-economy/jntr.md

 ## Types of JNTR Bridges

 The first JNTR bridge is with Binance's native token, BNB.
-The JNTR<>ETH bridge allows investors to convert BNB[^16] to JNTR and then to JNTR/ETN or JNTR/STOCK.
+The JNTR<>BNB bridge allows investors to convert BNB[^16] to JNTR and then to JNTR/ETN or JNTR/STOCK.
 Future developments will include support for other blockchains such as JNTR<>BTC, JNTR<>ETH, JNTR<>EOS, and JNTR<>TRON.

 ### JNTR's Utility Functionality rather than BNB, ETH, or BTC